iamtheyammer/omnibot/docs/modules.md

 Remember that when your code changes, you'll need to update your checksum or Omnibot will reject the module and show a scary warning to users.

+Also, try to set the `Content-Type` header to `application/javascript`.
+Omnibot will show a not-so-scary yellow warning if this isn't the case.